George Strait's Song "You'll Be There"

 That's all I needed to know.

 One of Mr. Strait's other songs is called OVERNIGHT MALE, clearly a reference to a one-night stand.
 Sexual sins bring the judgment of God upon a nation (Romans 1:24-32; Jude 1:7)!
 Country music is synonymous with adultery, cheating and divorce.
 So why do people listen to such sinful music?
 It's because their hearts are sinful and they love sinful music.
-Country music is adulterous music produced by adulterous people to inspire adulterers.
-God hates such Country music!
+Country music is largely adulterous music produced by adulterous people to inspire adulterers.
+God hates Country music that glorifies sin.

-Mr. Strait sings the words...
-IF I MAKE IT in his Gospel song YOU'LL BE THERE.
-Well, 1st John 5:13 tells us that we can KNOW for a certainty that we're going to Heaven.
 There need be no doubts.
-Our salvation is based upon God's love; and not upon our own self-righteousness.
+Our salvation is based upon God's unconditional love; and not upon our own self-righteousness.
 Eternal life is a free gift from God, that cannot be earned.
+Salvation is receiving, not giving.
 When country singers enter into the realm of Biblical doctrine with their music, they are treading on holy ground.
-It is the duty of every believer to expose Satan's works of darkness.
+It is the duty of every believer to expose Satan's unfruitful works of darkness (Ephesians 5:11).
 The song YOU'LL BE THERE is a work of darkness.

 Mama's Don't Let Your Babies Grow Up to Be Willie Nelson!